iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

             X_ = self.drop(self.act(X_))
             return X_

-Finally, the GraphSAGE model can be implemented with stacking multiple GraphSAGEConv layers.
+Finally, the GraphSAGE model can be implemented by stacking multiple GraphSAGEConv layers.

 **Building HGNN+ model**

-The HGNN+ is a general message passing model that passes messages from vertex to hyperedge to vertex, which can be implamented as following:
+The HGNN+ is a general message passing model that passes messages from vertex to hyperedge to vertex, which can be implemented as following:

 .. code-block:: python